ZenBot-V/Zen/Readme.md

 json
 time
 logging

-You can install the required libraries using pip:
+###You can install the required libraries using pip:

 bash

 Copy code

 pip install requests pandas

-Configuration
+##Configuration

 API Key: The script requires a valid API key to access the jSearch API.
 Replace the placeholder API key in the code with your actual key:

-python
+### python

 Copy code

 HEADERS = {
     "x-rapidapi-key": "YOUR_API_KEY_HERE",
     "x-rapidapi-host": "jsearch.p.rapidapi.com"